comsenseuw/Debugging/README.md

 ### 🤔 Changing the batch_size from 32 to 64 triggers the structural bug.
 A : True, Using a value other than 32 causes a structural bug due to a mismatch between the target size and input size, resulting in an error.
 ### ❓ Can you also spot the cosmetic bug?
-A : The Epoch's set to 100, while only 99 of Epoch executed
+A : Epochs start from 0 instead of 1 and go up to 100, which may confuse users.